mmtk/mmtk-core/docs/Tutorial.md

 # MMTK Tutorial

-Currently, this file is just dot points to be expanded upon later.
+In this tutorial, you will build multiple garbage collectors using MMTK from scratch.

-This tutorial is intended to.. **TODO: Finish description.**
+**TODO: Finish description.**

 ## Contents
 * [Preliminaries](#preliminaries)